andrew/ultimate-awesome/README.md

 - [awesome-PICO-8](https://github.com/pico-8/awesome-PICO-8) - A curated list of awesome PICO-8 resources, carts, tools and more.
 - [awesome-cl](https://github.com/CodyReichert/awesome-cl) - A curated list of awesome Common Lisp frameworks, libraries and other shiny stuff.
 - [awesome-nostr](https://github.com/aljazceru/awesome-nostr) - Nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things .
-- [awesome-ethical-hacking-resources](https://github.com/husnainfareed/awesome-ethical-hacking-resources) - 😎 🔗 Awesome list about all kinds of resources for learning Ethical Hacking and Penetration Testing.
 - [alfred-workflows](https://github.com/learn-anything/alfred-workflows) - Amazing Alfred Workflows.
 - [awesome-livecoding](https://github.com/toplap/awesome-livecoding) - All things livecoding.
 - [Awesome-Learning-with-Label-Noise](https://github.com/subeeshvasu/Awesome-Learning-with-Label-Noise) - A curated list of resources for Learning with Noisy Labels.